-Any time you can hit a key combination instead of rolling your mouse pointer across the screen, you save a lot of time.
-Windows 10 has a long list of keyboard shortcuts that help you launch new features such as Cortana, navigate around the OS or organize your desktop layout with ease.
-While you might know some of the traditional Windows keyboard shortcuts, you will be surprised to find some new tricks below.
+The best Windows 10 keyboard shortcuts can save you time, and every Windows laptop is capable of these mighty mini-hacks.
+Windows 10 has a long list of keyboard shortcuts that help you launch Cortana, navigate around the OS, and organize your desktop layout with ease, among other things.
+And while you might already know how to create keyboard shortcuts in Windows 10, you may be surprised to find some new tricks below.

 Windows + Q: Opens Cortana's Home View, enables search by speech or keyboard input.

 Windows Key + A: Opens Windows 10 notifications

 Windows Key + I: Opens Windows 10 settings

 Windows Key + Ctrl + D: Creates new virtual desktop

 Windows Key + Ctrl + F4: Closes current virtual desktop